kagisearch/kagi-docs/orion/src/browser-extensions/macos-extensions.md

 <a name="compatibility_mode"></a>
 ### Managing Extensions Permissions and Compatibility Mode

-In Orion, you can manage extension permissisions on a per website basis.
+In Orion, you can manage extension permissisions on a per-website basis.

-Click the Gear icon in the toolbar to bring up website settings and look for "Extensions permissions" section.You can also manage extension permissions globally through Settings -> Websites menu (scroll down).
+Click the Gear icon in the toolbar to bring up website settings and look for "Extensions permissions" section.
+You can also manage extension permissions globally through Settings -> Websites menu (scroll down).

-In addition Orion features a simple to use [Compatibility mode](../support-and-community/troubleshooting-webpage-issues.md) option, which applies 'safe' settings for the current website, including disabling all extensions.
+In addition, Orion features a simple to use [Compatibility mode](../support-and-community/troubleshooting-webpage-issues.md) option, which applies 'safe' settings for the current website, including disabling all extensions.

 <a name="enable_installation"></a>
 ## Enabling 3rd party extension installation

-For advanced users, we allow installing any 3rd party Chrome and Firefox extension.Note that the extension may not be fully supported and if you encounter problems, you can easilly uninstall it by right clicking the extension icon and selecting 'Uninstall' or through [manage extensions](managing_extensions) window.
+We allow advanced users to install any 3rd party Chrome and Firefox extension.
+Note that the extension may not be fully supported, and if you encounter problems, you can easily uninstall it by right-clicking the extension icon and selecting 'Uninstall' or through the [manage extensions](managing_extensions) window.

-To do enable installation of 3rd party extension, go to Settings -> Advanced and find "Allow 3rd party Chrome extension installation" or "Allow 3rd party Firefox extension installation" options.
+To enable installation of 3rd party extension, go to Settings -> Advanced and find "Allow 3rd party Chrome extension installation" or "Allow 3rd party Firefox extension installation" options.

 <a name="chrome_vs_firefox"></a>